MaksymilianCzadowski/Project-React-B3/README.md

 # Tusmo

-Create a mobile application inspired by Motus a game show, but on a particular theme
+Create a mobile application on android inspired by Motus a game show, but on a particular theme

 ## Features
 ### 19/12/22